cfeenstra67/sqlauthz/README.md

 - Currently only supports a limited set of permissions - `USAGE` on schemas as `SELECT`, `UPDATE`, `INSERT`, `DELETE` on tables.

-- Currently does not support permissions on views or functions.
+- Currently only supports permissions on tables and schemas (not views, functions, databases).

 - Support for using SQL functions in row-level security clauses is imperfect.
 It works for most cases, but there are some known limitations (See [Using SQL functions in row-level security clauses](#using-sql-functions-in-row-level-security-clauses) for an explanation of how to use SQL functions in row-level seucurity clauses):
     - You cannot write a clause that compares the results of two function calls e.g. `sql.date_trunc("hour", table.row.created_at) == sql.date_trunc("hour", table.row.updated_at)`.
 At the moment there is no workaround; this is something that is very difficult to support with the `oso` Polar engine.